-- Cycle paths are only for cycling if you are tired and want to walk, do not walk on the cycling path.
-Get out of your bike lane.
+- Cycle paths are only for cycling; if you are tired and want to walk, do not walk on the cycling path.
+Get out of the bike lane.

-- Be it during dark hours or anytime on the day time when the visibility is poor, both the lights are the must.
+- Be it during dark hours or anytime on the day time when the visibility is poor, both reflectors and front and back lights are a must.

-- Always stop when the bus stops, wait for the passenger to get out of the bus and have the doors closed.
+- Always stop when the bus stops, wait for the passenger to get out of the bus, and until the bus closes its doors .

-- Never have your friend on the side riding if the cycle lane is too small and it’s very difficult to overtake for other riders.
+- Never have your friend riding on the side, if the cycle lane is too small, as it’s very difficult to overtake for other riders.

 - Alcohol rules apply to cyclists as well.
-Do not drunk drive.
+Do not drink and drive.
 This may risk your life as well as get you fined if you are caught.

 Tips to discourage bike-theft